 Web Developers, (We) Are a Judgmental Group

-I think the underlying issue here is that we are always, and I mean always, making judgements on how any person built any specific Web application.
-We judge their competence, their problem solving ability and most importantly: their ability to write code.
+I think the underlying issue here is that we are always, and I mean always, making judgments on how any person built any specific Web application.
+We judge their competence, their problem-solving ability, and most importantly: their ability to write code.

 Did they write 100 lines of garbage code, when another method would have done the same in 10?

 Can I even read the code or does it take me an hour to figure out what the hell kind of logic they were using?